||Registry of biomedical companies:

 It is enticing to think that there are now direct linkages metabolically between aging/degenerative disease states and metabolism as with the gene products mentioned above and that, as we have espoused here, use of nutritionals can be a further avenue to discover or develop drugs that can enhance longevity and/or slow the aging and its disease processes.

-Immunotherapeutics is a growing area of interest in agriculture and health.
+Immunotherapeutics is a growing area of interest in health and agriculture.
 There are amongst the arsenel of techniques: immunomodulation (see below), immunosuppression (e. g. tissue transplantation) with drugs, immunocontrol such with protozoa in the gut rumen and immunoresponsive therapy such as Igs used against the insidious effects of the mutated SOD1 protein on other proteins and their accumulation in the neurological system (e. g. brain and spinal cord and peripheral nerves) and eventual paralysis and death in Amyotrophic Lateral Sclerosis (ALS).

 The use of an expanded library of metabolosomic therapeutics such as postulating that the low molecular weight (LMW)-scale proteome that is systemic or ex situ, in vivo can be sequenced 'tagged' as has already been used to allow entry intracellularly of such proteins, is an approach that we are being made aware of.
 Proteomics could grow by leaps and bounds in the coming decade, along with the discovery of the 'magic bullets' of drug discovery.